My rating: 5 of 5 stars

 If this sort of volkishness annoys you, then Sula, with its “evil conjure woman” bearing High John the Conquerer and (note that Morrison, who invented the next phrase, seems to think it’s funny too) “the Nine Herbs from Cincinnati” and its wise grandmothers who can read dreams, will indeed annoy you.
 But Morrison’s tone is sufficiently ironic to prevent an outright romance with “discredited knowledges”—Morrison both believes and she does not believe, a common enough condition for fiction writers, and she is above insulting her ancestors, which she regards as a symptom of white deracination and dehumanization (“White people didn’t fret about putting their old ones away”), like Crusoe alone on his island or Faust selling his soul for knowledge.

-But anyway, this novel is not all nostalgic—it is, as I said, also anarchic, a slim Nietzschean treatise, a counter-biblical book (The Book of Sula), on the necessity of self-creation and a totally amoral approach to life.
-Sula is our anarchist.
-As she says when her grandmother tells her to have children, “I don’t want to make anybody else.
+Sula is not all nostalgic, though—it is, as I said, also anarchic, a slim Nietzschean treatise, a counter-biblical book (The Book of Sula), on the necessity of self-creation and a totally amoral approach to life.
+The heroine is our anarchist.
+As Sula says when her grandmother tells her to have children, “I don’t want to make anybody else.
 I want to make myself.”
-In the middle of the novel, after Sula has cut off her own fingertip to scare away ill-intentioned white boys, has carelessly killed a child named Chicken Little, has watched with cool fascination as her mother caught fire and burned to death, and has caused her best friend’s marriage to break up, the narrator observes:
+In the middle of the novel, after Sula has cut off her own fingertip to scare away ill-intentioned white boys, after she has carelessly killed a child named Chicken Little, after she has watched with cool fascination as her mother caught fire and burned to death, and after she has caused her best friend’s marriage to break up, the narrator observes:

 As willing to feel pain as to give pain, to feel pleasure as to give pleasure, hers was an experimental life–ever since her mother’s remarks [that she loved Sula but did not like her] sent her flying up those stairs, ever since her one major feeling of responsibility had been exorcised on the bank of a river with a closed place in the middle [where she drowned Chicken Little].
 The first experience taught her there was no other that you could count on; the second that there was no self to count on either.
 She had no center, no speck around which to grow.